NDCMS/lobster/README.md

 Install the python `setuptools`, if not already present, with

     wget https://bootstrap.pypa.io/get-pip.py; python get-pip.py --user

-Now lobster can be installed, and any further python dependencies will be installed into your `~/.local` directory.
+This installs pip in your `~/.local` directory.
+Note that lobster and any further python dependencies will also be installed there.
+In order to access these executables, add them to your path with

+    export PATH=$PATH:$HOME/.local/bin

+for bash or, for tcsh

+    setenv PATH ${PATH}:${HOME}/.local/bin

+As you'll need `~/.local` in your path each time you run lobster, we recommend adding the step above to your login script.

 ## Setup